A Perfect Porto Itinerary: How To Spend 1-5 Days in Porto, Portugal by JetSettingFools.com

 Column in the middle of Rotunda da Boavista, Porto, Portugal

-Building off our 3 Day Porto Itinerary, visitors with 4 days in Porto can take in many of the sights that weekend visitors miss!
-In our 4-Day Porto Itinerary, we delve into the attractions that are west of the city center.
+If you’re visiting Porto for 4 days you can take in many of the sights that long weekend visitors miss!
+Today we will delve into the attractions located west of the city center.

 Douro River View from Crystal Gardens Park, Porto, Portugal